ClemensX/ShadedPathV/planning.md

 ## Vulkan Resources Use

-Current (Q1 2023) use of Vulkan resources per shader:
+Current use of Vulkan resources per shader:

+## SimpleShader

-SimpleShader is a playfield to try out rendering techniques: a single texture is rednered in 2 rectangles that keep rotating
+SimpleShader is a playfield to try out rendering techniques: a single texture is rendered in 2 rectangles that keep rotating

 | **SimpleShader** |   |
 | ---      | ---           |